Pierre-Lannoy/wp-apcu-manager/readme.txt

 = Can this plugin work on multisite? =

 Yes.
 It is designed to work on multisite too.
-Network Admins can configure the plugin, use management tools and have access to all analytics reports.
-Sites Admins have access to the analytics reports only.
+Network Admins can configure the plugin, use management tools and have access to analytics reports.
+Sites Admins have only access to analytics reports.

-= What are the requirements for scheduled invalidation/warm-up and statistics to work? =
+= What are the requirements for statistics to work? =

 You need to have a fully operational WordPress cron.
 If you've set an external cron (crontab, online cron, etc.), its frequency must be less than 5 minutes - 1 or 2 minutes is a recommended value.